 Booking the facilities

 London Fields is licensed for plays, showing films, live music, recorded music and dance performances.
-Find out about holding events in parks.
+Find out more about holding events in parks.

 London Fields and 'Albert Square' walk

-Love London Fields
+Love London Fields - litter and recycling

 Trading in London Fields

-Visit our Trading in Hackney's Parks page to find out more about trading in London Fields.
+See our Trading in Hackney's Parks page to find out more about trading in London Fields.

 London Fields User Group (LFUG)